-An Eagle Scout board of review may occur, without special approval, within three months after the 18th birthday.
-Local councils must preapprove those held three to six months afterward.
-To initiate approval, the candidate, the candidate's parent or guardian, the unit leader, or a unit committee member attaches to the application a statement explaining the delay.
-Consult the Guide to Advancement, topic 8.0.3.1, in the case where a board of review is to be conducted more than six months after a candidate's 18th birthday.
+An Eagle Scout board of review may occur, without special approval, within 24 months after the 18th birthday.
+Consult the Guide to Advancement topic 8.0.3.1, if a Board of Review is to be conducted more than 24 months after the candidate's 18th birthday.